turboapps/docs/deploying/to_a_workspace/a-workspace.md

   a.
 Click "Setting" and choose the "Required permissions" section
   b.
 Click on "Add", then "Select an API", and type in the textbox the name of your "web app / api" app that we’re linking to and hit enter.
 Select the app from the results and click the "Select" button.
   c.
 Click on "Select Permissions" and select the "Access [name of app]" permission.
 Click the "Select" button again to close this screen.
 Click on Done to finish adding the permission.
   d.
-When you are back on the Permissions screen, select "Windows Azure Active Directory" and make sure these two delegated permissions are checked: "Sign in and read user profile" and "Read directory data"
+When you are back on the Permissions screen, select "Windows Azure Active Directory" and make sure these two delegated permissions are checked: "Sign in and read user profile" and "Read directory data", then select "Microsoft Graph" and check "Read directory data."
+5. Finally, we need to grant an aministator consent for the native application.
+Go to Enterprise applications on the Azure Active Directory blade and find the "Turbo.net-Client" application.
+Choose Permissions and then "Grant admin consent for Turbo.net."
+If you don't want users to accept the consent for the web application, grant the consent on this application too.

 #### Using ADFS